-Marriage Restoration: Becoming a Couple Again
+Marriage Restoration: 7 Steps to Becoming a Couple Again

 You don’t need to do anything risky to your relationship to add interest and excitement.
 For a really satisfying marriage restoration, you often only need to do some things to break out of your routine.

-First, make yourself interesting for your spouse
+First step: Make yourself interesting for your spouse

 Someone has to make the first move.
 That move is not to try to get your partner to change, but to make some changes in yourself.
 If you want to have a better than average marriage, then you need to be a better than average spouse.

 A boring marriage has usually become that way because people replaced what they enjoyed about their relationships with what they do not enjoy.
 It’s like taking the chocolate out of a chocolate cake.
 You would just be left with plain vanilla.
 You need to put the chocolate back into your marriage.

-Identify the missing element
+Step three: Identify the missing element

 What is the chocolate in your relationship?
 Is it going out without the kids?
 Is it talking about things other than work?
 Is it having sex that lasts more than 10 minutes?
 Is it traveling to new places?
 It is being more involved socially with others?
 What is it, that if it were present, would make your relationship more enjoyable?